OutSystems/docs-product/src/setup-maintain/setup/possible-setups/infra-architecture/infra-architecture.md

 the current server.

-* **Scheduler service:** is responsible for triggering asynchronous processes and manages timers, business processes and emails.
+* **Scheduler service:** is responsible for triggering asynchronous processes and manages timers, business processes, and emails.

 * **Server.API:** responsible for exposing some platform functionality as services.